 Finally, Victus PCs tend to be cheaper than comparable Omen models.
 They’re intended to cater to buyers with a tighter budget, so they don’t waste money on aspects that don’t improve performance.
 This is apparent when looking at pricing: When we customized an HP Omen 25L to match the exact specs of the RTS Core i7-12700/RTX 3060 Victus 15L make, it ended up costing $1808.99 instead of $1399.99 (costs given are retail, not sale, prices).
 Victus is the absolute best in terms of cost-optimization.

 If you want all of the bells and whistles and aren’t on a tight budget, or are building a top-tier rig with the likes of an RTX 3090 or Core i9-12900K, you may be the Omen lineup’s target audience.
 Just note that much of the additional money you’re paying is largely spent funding RGB lighting rather than actual improved performance.

 All in all, then, HP’s Victus 15L is an extremely solid option in the current market if you’re looking for an affordable gaming PC that can push 144FPS.
 While they could have certainly done a better job of fairly pricing memory and storage upgrades in their customizable rigs, the 15L’s base configurations stands out as true value offerings.

-The only real downside is wait time: Customized PCs typically require around a month of handling time, after which the 15L is shipped.
+The main downside to these custom base-configurations is wait time: Customized PCs typically require around a month of handling time, after which the 15L is shipped.
 This means that you could be waiting for around five weeks to actually take your new rig for a test run.
 This can, of course, be avoided by purchasing a ready-to-ship system.

-Thus, while we always recommend building your own PC when possible, if you’re set on buying a prebuilt PC you can’t go wrong with the Victus 15L.
+Thus, while we always recommend building your own PC when possible, if you’re set on buying a prebuilt PC you can’t go wrong with the Victus 15L’s mid-range lineup.

 Alternatives: Other Brand Reviews